 We are committed to protecting user and customer data in our business and operations.
 We have dedicated team and measures to safeguard data security.
 We have qualified Grade III of China's Administrative Measures for the Graded Protection of Information Security.
-We have also implemented biometric authentication, passwordless authentication and realtime data leakage risk management throughout our system.
+We have also implemented biometric authentication, password-less authentication and real-time data leakage risk management throughout our system.
 We have formed partnerships with key information technology and internet players to jointly enhance business performance in many innovation areas including workplace collaboration, cybersecurity, deep learning, natural language processing, automatic sorting and drone.

 We regard our trademarks, copyrights, patents, domain names, know-how, proprietary technologies, and similar intellectual property as critical to our success.
-As of December 31, 2017, we owned 14 computer software copyrights in China for various aspects of our operations and maintained 15 trademark registrations inside China.
-As of December 31, 2017, we had registered ten domain names, including www.zto.cn, among others.
+As of December 31, 2019, we owned 112 computer software copyrights in China for various aspects of our operations, maintained 143 trademark registrations and 11 patents inside China.
+As of December 31, 2019, we had registered 14 domain names, including www.zto.cn, among others.
 We share our technology resources, APIs, capabilities and deep know-hows to and interact with our customers, business partners, and China's tech communities through the ZTO Open Platform at zop.zto.com, ZTO Tech Open Day, and our ZTO Security Response Center at sec.zto.com.